The Vegetarian Paleo Diet

 But then something really weird happens if you get through that first sluggish phase: You start to feel pretty good.
 I was surprised at how quickly my energy levels turned around.
 I went to bed one day acting like a petulant child; the next morning, after breakfast, I was my peppy self again.
 I pretty much stayed that way for the rest of the experiment.

 You can see the whole Paleo Vegetarian Q&A here.
-For more on the paleo diet for vegetarians, check out the two following posts in full at No Meat Athlete.
+For more on the vegetarian paleo diet, check out the two following posts in full at No Meat Athlete.

 - Paleo Diet For Vegetarians Q&A